anupam2005/AzureCertificationPrep/README.md

 When a **virtual machine is deleted**, its *managed disk remains in the Azure portal* and can be used to create a new virtual machine. **Until this disk is manually removed, you will incur charges** for the disk whether it is in use or not.

 When you deploy a **VM** in Azure, the **licensing for the OS is typically included in the hourly charge**.

+The **Cost Management tool** in Azure is supported by all subscriptions on Azure.

 ## 13. Support